 As a commercial litigator he has represented some of New Zealand's leading companies in a wide range of commercial disputes.
 He regularly appears in the High Court in significant commercial litigation, including contract and tort claims, Companies Act and Securities Act disputes, Fair Trading Act claims, insolvency and banking litigation, injunction and search order proceedings, specific performance proceedings, and other high dollar value disputes.

 In the area of property and construction law Mark regularly advises and represents some of New Zealand's most significant construction companies, property developers, and other professionals in the building and construction industry.
 He has extensive experience as counsel in arbitrations and adjudications, and advises parties on construction law and contractual issues.
 His arbitration practice also includes appointment as Arbitrator in commercial disputes, and as Adjudicator in adjudications under Construction Contracts Act.

 Also within the field of construction law, Mark has a depth of experience acting for parties, including home owners, developers, builders, architects and designers, and other building professionals in “leaky building” claims in the Courts and the Weathertight Homes Tribunal.

-Mark is a Fellow (Arbitration) of the Arbitrators’ and Mediators’ Institute of New Zealand, and the Chartered Institute of Arbitrators (London), and is an active member of the Society for Construction Law.
-He sits as a member of the Auckland District Law Society Property Disputes Committee.
+Mark is a Fellow (Arbitration) and Council Member of the Arbitrators’ and Mediators’ Institute of New Zealand, and a Fellow of the Chartered Institute of Arbitrators (London).
+He is the convener of the Auckland District Law Society Property Disputes Committee.
 He has presented widely on litigation, property and construction law issues.